CTSRD-CHERI/llvm-project/llvm/docs/LangRef.rst

   operand in a SSE register.
 If AVX is also enabled, can also be a 256-bit vector operand in an AVX register.
 If AVX-512 is also enabled, can also be a 512-bit vector operand in an AVX512 register, Otherwise, an error.
+- ``Ws``: A symbolic reference with an optional constant addend or a label reference.
 - ``Y``: The same as ``x``, if *SSE2* is enabled, otherwise an error.
 - ``A``: Special case: allocates EAX first, then EDX, for a single operand (in 32-bit mode, a 64-bit integer operand will get split into two registers).
 It